Ian Happ Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.73 team ERA leads all MLB pitching staffs.
+- The Blue Jays' 3.74 team ERA ranks second among all league pitching staffs.

-- Blue Jays pitchers combine to give up 142 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Blue Jays pitchers combine to rank 18th in baseball in home runs allowed (143 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.